auxesisgroup/auxledger-evm-powered/README.md

 #### Running a private miner

 Mining on the public Auxledger network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled ethminer instance.
 In a private network setting however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
-To start a Geth instance for mining, run it with all your usual flags, extended by:
+To start a Gaux instance for mining, run it with all your usual flags, extended by:

 ```
 $ gaux <usual-flags> --mine --minerthreads=1 --etherbase=0x0000000000000000000000000000000000000000